rollyourown-xyz/ryo-website-content/content/collaborate/website_content/index.md

 If, after discussing the change, you would like to proceed and implement it, then please fork the [GitHub mirror repository](https://github.com/rollyourown-xyz/ryo-website-hugo-content) and submit a Pull Request.
 Follow the workflow described in our section on [Forking and Pull Requests](/collaborate/working_with_git/forking_and_pull_requests/).

-## Translating
+## Translating the website

-[**TODO: Overview, thanks and a sub-page on how this is done in Hugo**.
-Not also that only the website is translated, not the projects themselves.]
+Our site is currently available only in the English language, with a translation into German in progress.
+If you would like to help us translate the site into other languages, please [contact us](/about/contact/#website-translation) to discuss how to do this.

 ## Format of content in the repository

-Our website content is written in Markdown format [LINK HERE] in a structure that can be processed by our Hugo static site generator.
+Our website content is written in Markdown format [**LINK HERE**] in a structure that can be processed by our Hugo static site generator.
 For more details on this, see the [documentation for the website content structure](/collaborate/website_development/content_structure/).

 ## Licence